rslassman/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

-One new idea was rather than having a snake light showing the battery percentage another option would be having the lighting of the converter itself increase in intensity or start flashing when charging is complete.
+One new idea for displaying/communicating the battery percentage is having the lighting of the converter itself increase in brightness and then change color once complete.

 ## Part C. Prototype the device